 Critics are Sceptical

-According to a recent report by Oxford Economics for the New Economy, this is likely to create 110,000 new jobs in Manchester.
+According to a recent Oxford Economics for the New Economy report, this will likely create 110,000 new jobs in Manchester.

 Firstly, it is essential to note that Manchester already sees growth, particularly concerning employment.
 Secondly, while jobs are available, the problem Northern employers are experiencing is a shortage of tech talent.